February 2025

 Instructions

-Preparation of Mushroom and lentil filling:
+Preparation of Mushroom and Lentil Filling

 Add water and lentils to a cooker and place it on high heat.